 Additional workshops are presented at the beginning of each training year to address the use of empirically supported treatments for specific presenting problems, most notably anxiety, depression and oppositional disorders.
 The workshops include training in semi-structured interview techniques and the use of manualized treatments.

-Daily rounds during each of the major rotations — C/L Services, Inpatient, and Partial Hospitalization — provide additional case-based didactic experiences as does a bi-weekly multi-disciplinary case conference.
+Daily rounds during each of the major rotations — C/L Services, Partial Hospitalization, Optional Rotation — provide additional case-based didactic experiences as does a bi-weekly multi-disciplinary case conference.
 During these conferences, psychology interns, as well as staff and other trainees, present cases for discussion and consultation.
 Additional didactic experiences include Grand Rounds in the Department of Psychiatry and Behavioral Sciences and Northwestern University Feinberg School of Medicine.

 During the year, interns are assigned two supervisors for their work in general outpatient services (one of whom is the director of training) and one supervisor for their testing service cases.
 Also, all three interns meet together weekly for outpatient pediatric psychology supervision.
 Typically, interns receive at least one hour of supervision for every two-three cases they see.
-Supervision for inpatient cases is provided by the medical director of the Inpatient Unit and supervision for Partial Hospitalization cases is provided by the clinical director of this service.
+Supervision for Partial Hospitalization cases is provided by the clinical director of this service.
 While participating on the Consultation-Liaison Service, interns are supervised on a rotating basis by all the pediatric psychology staff and the consultation-liaison psychiatrists.
 Thus, each intern receives a minimum of five hours of supervision per week.
 Although most of the supervision is done by psychologists, interns also receive supervision by members of other disciplines.

 All interns meet together weekly with the director of training who provides support, mentorship and seminars on ethics, professional development and supervision.
 These meetings also provide an informal forum for addressing intern concerns and grievances.
 The variety of ages, backgrounds, interests and approaches to balancing life and work among the hospital's psychology staff provides a broad range of role models and mentors for the interns.

-The internship program in clinical psychology in the Department of Child and Adolescent Psychiatry has a strong commitment to training students as scientist/practitioners.
+The internship program in clinical psychology in the Pritzker Department of Psychiatry and Behavioral Health has a strong commitment to training students as scientist/practitioners.
 This is an ideal setting in which to teach students how to integrate research and clinical practice.
 In addition to allowing access to a number of populations (e.g., medically ill children) who are otherwise difficult to study, this setting provides students with a unique opportunity to study the effectiveness of a variety of treatment approaches with children and families.

 As the field of psychology moves increasingly towards accountability and the use of empirically supported treatments, this becomes a critical component of training at the doctoral level.
-Once they have completed their dissertation work, all interns are encouraged to get involved in an ongoing research project in the department.
+Once they have completed their dissertation work, all interns are given the option of getting involved in an ongoing research project in the department.
 They are assigned a research mentor, based on their particular interest, to help guide them through this process.
 Interns are encouraged to spend approximately four hours per week working on their chosen research program development project.

 Interns are formally evaluated three times per year by all of their supervisors.
 Following the completion of each major rotation, rotation supervisors and testing supervisors complete evaluation forms.
-All students' outpatient supervisors meet together to discuss their progress, view a videotaped therapy session, and complete an evaluation form.
-Students participate in the last fifteen minutes of this meeting to address any concerns they may have.
-This is also an opportunity for interns to make changes in their PEP plan, formulated at the beginning of the training year to individualize their programs.
+All outpatient supervisors also complete evaluation forms; these evaluations are based on weekly supervision and observation of the student in live or videotaped sessions.
 Additional, less formal, student evaluations take place at monthly staff meetings; students receive feedback about any concerns raised during these meetings in one-on-one meetings with the training director.
 All evaluations, grievance and due process procedures are outlined in the intern handbook and distributed during orientation.
 Twice a year, the training director also sends an evaluation letter to each intern’s Academic Director of Training.

-Interns are also asked to evaluate their supervisors three times a year, all seminars and the overall program twice a year.
+Interns are also asked to evaluate their supervisors three times a year and the overall program twice a year.
 Seminars are evaluated after the completion of each presentation.